-Virtualized Openstack install with Fuel on KVMThis document contains instructions that will do a virtualized install of openstack with Fuel on KVM.
-It allows Fuel to run with all defaults.
-This procedure is done on Ubuntu 16.04 host.
+Virtualized Openstack single node installation with Fuel on Ubuntu KVMThis document contains instructions that will do a install of Openstack all on one host.
+This is a virtualized install of openstack with Fuel on KVM.
+The end result is a KVM host for Fuel, Controller and Compute.
+The host configuration allows Fuel to run with all defaults.
+By supporting Fuel defaults, the install should be easier for first time installers.
+This procedure is done on Desktop version Ubuntu 16.04 host.
 This will work with all versions of Fuel from Fuel 6 on through Fuel 9.

 Developing applications on Openstack with out the need for a stack of computers is more efficient.
 Running a minimal stack of four computers (Fuel, controller, two compute), a switch and some type of NAT device(s) all on physical devices is expensive to purchase, takes lots of space, consumes lots of electricity, requires cooling, and is time consuming to install and operate.
 This is alot of overhead for a proof of concept or for a one person development environment.